namespace-ee/react-calendar-timeline/README.md

 #### Limitations

-You can't save state inside the item because when changing groups the item will be remounted losing all existing state.
+- You can't save state inside the item because when changing groups the item will be remounted losing all existing state.
+- You need to do `e.stopPropagation()` for all callbacks passed to `itemRenderer`

 ## groupRenderer